 In this research the analysis of the prayer practices of a sample of churchless millennial Christians served as the descriptive-empirical task of Osmer’s model.
 Grounded theory was used as the methodology for this specific part of the research.
 Grounded theory, as an inductive methodology, is unique in its focus on theory generation and the authenticity of the data.

-By coding the prayer journals of both churchless and churchgoing millennial Christians, categories of prayer were identified and used to generate a theory on the faith convictions of churchless millennial Christians.
+By coding the prayer journals of both churchless and churchgoing millennial Christians, categories within prayer were identified and used to generate a theory on the faith convictions of churchless millennial Christians.
 The authors of these prayer journals became co-researchers in this research project as they entered into a form of auto-ethnography in recording their own prayer practices.

 The theory generated from the coding and analysis suggests that churchless millennial Christians believe in God, the One who cares for and is with us.
 This image of God consists of two main ideas, namely God as the provider and God as a relational and immanent God.